 The approval and implementation of the Federal Forum Selection for the Securities Act Claims Amendment will result, to the fullest extent permitted by law, in the federal district courts of the United States of America being the exclusive forum for the resolution of any complainant asserting a cause of action arising under the Securities Act of 1933, unless the Company selects or consents in writing to the selection of an alternative forum.
-The Board reserves the right to elect to abandon the Federal Forum Selection for the Securities Act Claims Amendment, if it determines, in its sole discretion, that the Federal Forum Selection for the Securities Act Claims Amendment, if the Board were to exercise such discretion, we will publicly disclose that fact, and the Company's current forum selection provisions will remain in place unchanged.
+The Board reserves the right to elect to abandon the Federal Forum Selection for the Securities Act Claims Amendment, if it determines, in its sole discretion, that the Federal Forum Selection for the Securities Act Claims Amendment is no longer in the best interests of the Company and its stockholders.
+If the Board were to exercise such discretion, we will publicly disclose that fact, and the Company's current forum selection provisions will remain in place unchanged.

 If our stockholders approve the Federal Forum Selection for the Securities Act Claims Amendment, it will become effective upon the filing of a Certificate of Amendment to our Certificate of Incorporation setting forth the Federal Forum Selection for the Securities Act Claims with the Delaware Secretary of State, which we anticipate doing as soon as practicable following stockholder approval of the Federal Forum Selection for the Securities Act Claims Amendment.
-In addition, we intend to file a Restated Certificate of Incorporation to integrate the Federal Forum Selection for the Securities Act Claims Amendment.
-In addition, we intend to file a Restated Certificate of Incorporation to integrate the Federal Forum Selection for the Securities Act Claims Amendment discussed above (if approved) and the Elimination of Supermajority Voting Provisions Amendment discussed above (if approved) into a single document.
+In addition, we intend to file a Restated Certificate of Incorporation to integrate the Federal Forum Selection for the Securities Act Claims Amendment (if approved), the Declassification Amendment discussed above (if approved) and the Elimination of Supermajority Voting Provisions Amendment discussed above (if approved) into a single document.